 I’m not a bird watcher myself, and did not notice any wildlife along the trails.
-Most of the trails were narrow, but easy to maneuver.
-I noticed the rocky areas that make up some of the trails are incredibly smooth.
+The initial trails are narrow, but easy to maneuver.
+The rocky areas that make up some of the trails are incredibly smooth.
 When they get wet I imagine they become very slick, and unsafe.

 Eisenhower Park has some long trails which are equally challenging.
-It also contains a tower near the back which provides a nearly 360 degree view of the surrounding area.
-You can even make out San Antonio in the distance.
+It also contains a tower near the back which provides a nearly 360-degree view of the surrounding area.
+You can even see downtown San Antonio in the distance.

 The trails, views, and surroundings of both parks are similar.
 I couldn’t tell why people seem to recommend Friedrich Wilderness Park more often.
 Eisenhower Park has the better view in my opinion, AND it’s dog friendly.
 I believe I know where we will be hiking on a regular basis.